lokeshwaran26/eSight/README.md

 ## PRODUCT  INFO:
   01 : eSight is a pair of smart glasses for the blind.
 By using Sight, a person  can able to know what is going on in front of him.</br>
   02 :How Sight Works:-</br>
-       Sight contains a raspberry pi (powered by android  things) & camera the raspberry pi continuously monitors the person </br> vision through   The camera  and Sight will take a picture and analyze the image using  yolo v3  and detect what is</br> that picture is about, then using a  speaker or headphone, the Sight will voice assist the person about </br> that picture.</pre>
+       Sight contains a raspberry pi (powered by android  things) & camera the raspberry pi continuously monitors the person  vision through   The camera  and Sight will take a picture and analyze the image using  yolo v3  and detect what is that picture is about, then using a  speaker or headphone, the Sight will voice assist the person about  that picture.

   <img  width="34%" alt='Glass'   src='https://user-images.githubusercontent.com/94343329/219104524-30064e4c-839e-4beb-a4ad-dc31258cf74f.jpg' />